Yashp002/MeshOffice/README.md

 ---

 ## TL;DR — What MeshOffice can do now (Repo state)

-> This README assumes the code-base in this repo is the Cursor-authored frontend + Convex functions.
-Status summary:

 * **Frontend (Cursor) — complete scaffold + production-ready pages**: UI components, routing, role-based views (requester / worker / hiring manager), WorkGraph dashboard, Pod management UI, and deliverable viewer are implemented and polished.
 * **Convex backend — schema + serverless functions**: data models for WorkGraph, Requests, Pods, Tasks, Candidates, Deliverables and audit logs exist.
 Core functions for CRUD and basic workflows are implemented.